-- UE-V Sync Method is set to None.
+- UE-V Sync Method is set to None in Outlook.

 - The MicrosoftOutlook2016CAWinXX.xml UE-V template is registered.